m-lab/website/_posts/blog/2026-07-16-cop-qoe-design-document.md

 <img src="{{ site.baseurl }}/images/blog/2026-02-26-giga-mlab-cop/giga_x_m-lab.jpg" alt="Giga M-Lab"/>

-We are excited to announce [the first public draft of a design document][dd] describing [quality-of-experience][qoe] measurements for schools.
+We are excited to announce [the first public draft of a design document][dd] describing Quality of Experience (QoE) measurements for schools.
 This design document has been co-authored by M-Lab and [Giga][giga] staff members as part of our collaboration to strengthen how connectivity is measured and understood for public facilities, and especially schools.
-We encourage all members of the [related Community of Practice to advance School Connectivity Measurement][cop-launch] to review, provide feedback, and contribute to our initial design.<!--more-->
+We encourage all members of the [Connectivity Community of Practice (CoP)][cop-launch] to review, provide feedback, and contribute to our initial design.<!--more-->

 [cop-launch]: https://www.measurementlab.net/blog/giga-mlab-cop/